North Branch station

 North Branch is a NJ Transit railroad station on the Raritan Valley Line, in the hamlet of North Branch in Branchburg, New Jersey.
 The station is in a residential area, a mile to the south of North Branch center.
 The station has a small shelter with no facilities and is across the street from the Printmaking Council of New Jersey.
 North Branch station and the stations west of it have no weekend service.
 The former Jersey Central Railroad station depot burned to the ground on January 8, 1970.

 Station layout

 The station has a single low-level asphalt side platform.
+The platform is 192 ft long and accommodates a single car.